 During the rainy season, it’s not raining all day long!
 The weather will often change.
 It’s sunny in the morning, cloudy or rainy in the afternoon.

 Would you like more details about the weather in Colombia?
 Download my FREE Ebook with more than 200 TIPS by subscribing to my Newsletter.
 You will be part of our great Colombia Lovers Clan!

 Colombians have only one day off a week, on Sunday.
 It means they don’t have enough time to travel far from the cities.
 But as they love discovering the country, they will go on a trip as soon as it’s possible.
 They love the Caribbean coast and the famous colonial town (Salento, Jardin, Villa de Leyva).
 But you will find them everywhere, except in the capital.

-- Between Christmas and NYE.
-For Colombians, family is very important.
+Between Christmas and NYE.
+For Colombians, the family is very important.
 They are all meeting somewhere on this occasion